WVS Projects

 DeHaven Headlands

 On December 15, 2022 WVS acquired a 26 acre oceanfront property on the west side of State Route 1 across from Branscomb Road with a grant from the State Coastal Conservancy and the generous support and donations of many contributors.
 The project was made possible by a landowner who shared our conservation vision and provided the opportunity to bring it to fruition.
 WVS thanks the owner, SCC, local community, and tribes who supported our effort to conserve the property for conservation and public access purposes.
+A Management Plan was developed for the DeHaven property taking into account environmental studies and input from project partners and the public.
+Released September 23, 2023, that plan discusses actions that will be pursued to conserve the property and facilitate public access in a manner consistent with preserving resources, habitats, and the scenic qualities of this sspecial place.
+We are in the process of obtaining permits and grant funding to build public access improvements on this property.
+Contact WVS by email or mail correspondence to PO Box 325, Fort Bragg CA, 95437 if you have comments, questions, suggestions, or want to make a donation that is targeted to assist with this ongoing project.

 Westport Headlands

-Community Garden
+Community Center & Garden

+WVS supports the existing community center with equipment, financial support, and by sponsoring activities and events at this venue.
+Scheduled community activities are listed in the Calendar each month.
 The Westport Community Garden is undertaken by volunteers on the grounds of the Church on Abalone Street with support from WVS!
 It is a self-serve organically grown garden.
 Anyone can visit to gather your own vegetables and salad greens and lend a hand!
 We're currently using donated giant containers and raised beds, wiht part of hte area covered in a hoop greenhouse.
 We're raising a large variety of organically grown fresh vegetables, herbs, and flowers at all times of the year.
 If you'd like to help, weeding and watering are always appreciated as the need arises.
+Please be susre to turn the valve for the hose OFF when you finish watering!!
 Please contact WVS to assist with planting and major improvements.

 Mini Grant Program